Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 In order to express the filtering process operated by the optical system, it is common to apply the first order Born approximation directly to $U$ ($U=VE_{\text{in}}$) in order to obtain a linear relation between the scattered wavefield $E_\text{s}$ and the scattering potential $V$.
 The filtering effect of the numerical aperture (NA) then directly applies to $V$.
 However, in the multiple scattering regime, we emphasize that this filtering operation shall be applied to $U$ and not directly to $V$. \\ As a convention and as illustrated in Fig.~\ref{fig_1}(a), the optical axis is here the $z$-axis and the measurement of the scattered wavefield is carried out at negative $z$.
 If evanescent waves are neglected, the expression of the scattered field \eqref{convgreen} can be simplified (Appendix \ref{appendix:A}):

 where $\mathcal{F}_{2D}$ corresponds to the 2D Fourier transform and the symbol $\tilde{\cdot}$ stands for the 3D Fourier transform.
 Equation \eqref{Ewald sphere} means that it is only possible to recover information in the Ewald sphere of the source $U$ in Fourier space (Fig.~\ref{fig_1}(b)).
-In our case, the camera is placed in negative $z$: only the lower half sphere can be retrieved.
+In our case, the measurement system is placed in negative $z$: only the lower half sphere can be retrieved.

-Experimentally, a camera cannot measure the entire spatial frequency spectrum of $E_{\text{s}}(\cdot,z)$, meaning its high-frequency components remain inaccessible in practice.
+Experimentally, it is not possible to measure the entire spatial frequency spectrum of $E_{\text{s}}(\cdot,z)$, meaning its high-frequency components remain inaccessible in practice.
 This results in a filtering effect on $E_{\text{s}}(.,z)$ dictated by the numerical aperture (NA) of the measurement system.
 In the following, we will consider $V_{\mathrm{filt}}$, the reconstructible (i.e., filtered) potential, defined as follows:

 where $H_{\mathrm{step}}$ is the Heaviside step function. $W_{\mathrm{NA}}$ is the transfer function of the imaging system.
 Its support is limited by the NA.
-It corresponds to the part of the Ewald sphere that can be grasped by the camera.
-Note that we have here neglected the potential aberrations induced by the optical system.
+It corresponds to the part of the Ewald sphere that can be grasped by the measurement system.
+Note that we have here neglected the aberrations induced by the optical system.